-The Port recognizes the Union as the sole and exclusive bargaining agent for the following employees of the Fire Department: Battalion Chiefs, Captains, Firefighters A, B, C, D, E, Firefighter Mechanic, Alarm Technician, Fire Marshal, and the Training Division Chief.
-The Fire Chief and Assistant Chiefs are excluded from the unit as are all other personnel.
+The Port recognizes the Union as the sole and exclusive bargaining agent for all uniform employees of the Fire Department up to and including the rank of Battalion Chief.
+The Fire Chief and Assistant Chiefs are excluded from the unit as are all other non-uniform personnel.